 The accounting and financial treatment applied to a fund is determined by its measurement focus.
 All governmental funds are accounted for using a flow of current financial resources measurement focus.
 With this measurement focus, only current assets and current liabilities are generally included on the balance sheet.
-The Statement of Revenues, Expenditures, and Changes in Fund Balances for these funds present increases (i.e., revenues and other financing sources) and decreases (i.e., expenditures and other financing uses) in net current assets.
+The Statement of Revenues, Expenditures, and Changes in Fund Balances for these funds' present increases (i.e., revenues and other financing sources) and decreases (i.e., expenditures and other financing uses) in net current assets.

-Fiduciary funds are reported using the economic resources measurement focus except for agency fund, which have no measurement focus.
+Fiduciary funds are reported using the economic resources measurement focus.